carlk13/vantix/README.md

-# Vantix
+# VantixLoader

 **A fast image loader for Python, built in Rust.**

 PyTorch's `DataLoader` is fine, but it hits a wall pretty fast when you have a lot of images — the Python GIL and slow JPEG decoding eat up a huge chunk of your GPU's potential throughput.
-Vantix moves all of that work (decoding, resizing, normalizing) into a multi-threaded Rust backend, hands you a ready-to-use `float32` tensor, and gets out of the way.
+VantixLoader moves all of that work (decoding, resizing, normalizing) into a multi-threaded Rust backend, hands you a ready-to-use `float32` tensor, and gets out of the way.
 On some workloads it's over **9× faster** than a standard PyTorch pipeline.

 ## How it works